-The Procurement Skills Accord has five robust and challenging commitments that require signatory companies to ensure that responsible procurement practices are used to drive investment in skills development through their procurement processes.
-The ultimate aim is for it to be standard practice for signatories to adopt the commitments within the Procurement Skills Accord and, in turn, to cascade them down to their own suppliers.
+The Procurement Skills Accord has five robust and challenging commitments that require signatory companies to ensure that responsible procurement practices are used to drive investment in skills development.

 Who Is It For?

-The Procurement Skills Accord is applicable to UK-based companies with employees involved in operational and technical activities within the energy and utility sector.
-It is applicable to companies of all sizes as the compliance criteria is adjusted according to size and supply chain positioning.
+UK-based companies with employees involved in operational and technical activities within the energy and utility sector.

-- Inclusion in relevant Energy & Utility Skills marketing/PR campaigns.
+- Inclusion in relevant Procurement Skills Accord marketing/PR campaigns

 How To Sign Up